 Seriously.
 These items are life-savers!

 Reading Time: 6 minutes Long before I had children of my own, I knew I wanted to breastfeed any children I might have.
 I did not know what that would look like in a practical sense, I just figured breastfeeding was natural so it would happen smoothly.
 I was optimistically naive.
-After our son was born, I discovered that
+After our first son was born, I discovered